Afterlifegamer/Springboot/README.md

 # Springboot

-A full stack application using sprinboot as backend and react as front end and hosting it using amazon aws and deployed using docker.
+Hosting a fullstack application created using react and springboot onto aws.